 For instance we might be disturbed to learn that a man has stolen money from his father.
 But when we learn that he is 22 years old, unemployed and unable to put food on the table for his wife and newborn and that his relationship with is father is strained, we discover a compassion that was less available to us before we knew of his circumstances.
 The compassion doesn’t justify his actions but we see him as human through our human eyes.

 Marshall described empathy as "a respectful understanding of what others are experiencing."
-It's important to recognize that our experiences are not only highly subjective but that they are firmly fastened to personal biases, socio-cultural biases, religious biases, economic biases, history, etc. Our experiences and how we describe them are coloured by much more than we are ever fully aware of.
+It's important to recognize that our experiences are not only our own but that they are firmly fastened to personal biases, socio-cultural biases, religious biases, economic biases, history, etc. Our experiences and how we describe them are coloured by much more than we are ever fully aware of.

 Given this subjectivity, we do not, nor can we, take every single influence of each particular event or experience into account.
 We can however gain significant skill in being able to discern and curate more and more of the numerous influences that weigh in on the various events and experiences of both our personal and collective lives.
 We can more consistently make conscientious and upright choices about how we live and how we articulate our experiences.
 We can cultivate an ever-deepening awareness of the influences that impact us and the lives of our fellow humans so that we don’t become myopic and rigid in our understandings.